 Vitamin D increases the amount of calcium and phosphate absorbed from our food in our gut and it reduces the amount of calcium lost in our urine.

 Calcium and phosphate are essentially the building-blocks of bones.
 Having higher levels, thanks to vitamin D, protects against osteomalacia, which is a condition where bones get soft and bendy.
 When osteomalacia occurs in children it is known as Ricketts and can lead to visible deformities.
 Having strong bones also prevents osteoporosis and stress fractures.

 However, vitamin D exerts other wide-ranging effects on the body;

 Vitamin D directly stimulates white blood cells to develop into specific types of infection-fighting cells, improving your immune health.
-Therefore, unsurprisingly, a recent study from the University of Southeastern Philippines found that vitamin D deficiency was associated with a higher likelihood of death from Covid-19.
+Therefore, unsurprisingly, low levels of vitamin D may be linked to a higher risk of death or serious illness from the coronavirus, according to early research.

 Vitamin D also influences the expression of over 1000 genes and has been shown to slow down the growth of tumour cells in the breast and colon.

 Additionally, a growing number of studies point to vitamin D deficiency as a risk factor for heart attacks, strokes, high blood pressure and diabetes.
 An article posted by John Hopkins Medicine gives more insight into the effects of vitamin D on the cardiovascular system.

 The sunshine vitamin is also been shown to improve muscle strength as well as improve the health of epithelia, which includes the skin and internal membranes, throughout the body.